 - Drizzle your apple slices and sauce over your opened, warmed croissant and top with your favourite vanilla ice cream.

-- 2 large Cooking Apples, cored, quartered, then quartered again
+- 2 large Apples - cookers, cored, quartered, then quartered again

 - 2 tbsp Golden Caster Sugar

-- Slosh of Brandy (apple brandy if you have it.
-If not, use apple juice instead)
+- tbsp Brandy - use apple brandy if you have it.
+If not, use apple juice instead

 - Melt the butter in a sauté pan